trevorwslee/ESP32SlidingPuzzle/README.md

    ```

-*Wise that interested friends can try out and share how the 'next move' suggestion can be improved.*
+*Interested friends are encouraged to try out and share how the 'next move' suggestion can be improved.*

 # Enjoy!